mickdowling16/dowlings-bar-and-grill/README.md

 ### Typography

 I used the fonts Roboto Serif and Alice for the main fontson this site.
-I liked the Alice font for the headings and logo as I thought it looked old and classy and this was the vibe i was going for mith my sports bar, being inspired by New York.
+I liked the Alice font for the headings and logo as I thought it looked old and classy and this was the vibe i was going for with my sports bar, being inspired by New York.
 I used the Roboto Serif font for the main text as it looked clean and matched the design.
 I used Google fonts for these and imported them into my custom CSS file.

 ## Agile Methodology